bjsi/remnote-lean/README.md

 ### Credits

-Most of the code is adapted from the wonderful [Lean Web Editor](https://github.com/leanprover-community/lean-web-editor) repository.
+- Most of the code is adapted from the wonderful [Lean Web Editor](https://github.com/leanprover-community/lean-web-editor) repository and the Lean VSCode plugin.